thodimth/Data-science---Machine-Learning-projects/IMDB Movie_DataVisualization/readme.md

 <img src="Movie.png" title="IMDB Data Visualisation Churn" width="500"/>

-**Attached ipynb holds only the Visualization part of the data and inisghts of the data are derived n the file: **
+**Attached ipynb holds only the Visualization part of the data and inisghts of the data are derived in the file: IMDb+Movie+Assignment_CompressedFile.ipynb**

 **Problem Statement**